Error codes

 E040: Static socket connection not found

-This happens when trying to instantiate an ethernet channel with static socket connections and the channel instance is referring to a connection that does not exist in the platform.
+This happens when trying to instantiate an ethernet channel with static socket connections and the channel instance is referring to a connection that doesn't exist in the platform.

 E050: model name must be lowercase